papoanaya/wmii_newlisp/README.md

 * Make sure that all processes terminate when quit hits.
 For the most part it has been addressed in the current version.
 But from time to time, a process keeps dangling around.
+There is code to check for process but it may be a bit expensive to run for every transaction.
+A solution is being researched.

 * Move from the shell implementation to direct libixp calls.
 Should improve performance at the expense of memory consumptions.
 This is a long term objective.

+* Dmenu is being used rather than the default wmimenu.
+This is because of problems compiling wmimenu in Solaris and ARM.
+In consequence the colors are embedded in the code and not easily configurable.

 Installation